seancorfield/next-jdbc/doc/migration-from-clojure-java-jdbc.md

 * `update!` -- similar to `clojure.java.jdbc/update!` but also accepts a hash map of column name/value pairs,
 * `delete!` -- similar to `clojure.java.jdbc/delete!` but also accepts a hash map of column name/value pairs.

-If you are using `:identifiers` and/or `:entities`, you will need to change to appropriate `:gen-fn` and/or `:table-fn`/`:column-fn` options.
+If you are using `:identifiers` and/or `:entities`, you will need to change to appropriate `:builder-fn` and/or `:table-fn`/`:column-fn` options.
 For the latter, instead of the `quoted` function, there is `next.jdbc.quoted` which contains functions for the common quoting strategies.

 If you are using `:result-set-fn` and/or `:row-fn`, you will need to change to explicit calls (to the result set function, or to `map` the row function), or to use the `reducible!` approach with `reduce` or various transducing functions.
 Note: this means that result sets are never exposed lazily in `next.jdbc` -- in `clojure.java.jdbc` you had to be careful that your `:result-set-fn` was eager, but in `next.jdbc` you either reduce the result set eagerly (via `reducible!`) or you get a fully-realized result set data structure back (from `execute!` and `execute-one!`).
 As with `clojure.java.jdbc` however, you can still stream result sets from the database and process them via reduction (was `reducible-query`, now `reducible!`).
 Remember that you can terminate a reduction early by using the `reduced` function to wrap the final value you produce.